AirTrain LaGuardia: Postponement and cancellation

 When Kathy Hochul succeeded Cuomo as governor in late 2021, critics of the project called for her to cancel it.
 Hochul said in October 2021 that she had directed the PANYNJ to consider alternatives, and the authority presented 14 options in March 2022, including extending the BMT Astoria Line to provide service to the airport.
 Meanwhile, Hochul announced that, starting on May 1, 2022, the Q70 bus would no longer charge fares as a temporary measure while the New York state government studied alternatives to the AirTrain plan.

 The AirTrain LGA project was canceled in March 2023 after the project's budget had increased to $2.4 billion, over five times the original $450 million estimate.
 The decision came after a panel of three transportation experts recommended that the frequency of the Q70 bus be increased and that the PANYNJ operate a shuttle bus route from the airport to the Astoria–Ditmars Boulevard station.
+The panel also suggested turning a mile-long section of the Brooklyn-Queens Expressway into a dedicated bus lane.
 According to Janette Sadik-Khan, one of the three panelists, the enhanced bus service would cost $500 million.